 As stated above royalty rate depends on your ranking (dependent on your total number of sales you have made) and on exclusivity.
 Fotolia offers exclusivity on a per image (increased credits per sale) and a per photographer basis.
 Exclusive photographers earn an extra 15-17% per sale

 Fotolia has a very powerful API system, perhaps the most powerful/well supported in the microstock industry.
 This system allows other websites to either search and direct buyers to fotolia or to sell images direct (under the same terms as fotolia).
 It's unlikely you will use the API but the customers it attracts and the extra sales streams it affords increases the number of sales made by all fotolias contributors.
-If you opt-in to have your images redistributed by fotolia (highly recommended) then they can be sold and used in all manner of innovate applications A typical site to see this in action is printed cards on pingg.com just do an image search and see the "premium pingg" results.
+If you opt-in to have your images redistributed by fotolia (highly recommended) then they can be sold and used in all manner of innovate applications.

 In addition to microstock prices, Fotolia offer their buyers more traditionally priced stock images sourced from major 'macrostock' or 'full price' agencies at a substantial discount (starting at $20).
 These results are either mixed into normal searches or can be viewed separately.
 Emerald tier contributors can also offer their images in the infinite collection under special terms, separate from those for normal micropriced stock.
 Fotolia have remained tight lipped about exactly which agencies the infinite collection are sourced from but a May 2008 press release stated that more than 6000 of them were from moodboard.

-6 years back earnings were very slow from this site, and stopped uploading for a while concentrating on some other sites.
+Several years back earnings were very slow from this site, and stopped uploading for a while concentrating on some other sites.
 It just goes to show how quickly things can change in this industry, and how an upcoming site can take over.
-I doubt that once a site is earning good sales that it will decrease dramatically without notice.
+I doubt that once a site is earning good sales that it will decrease dramatically without several years notice.

-It's a difficult choice to place the top 4 sites, especially with some of the somewhat uglier things that fotolia does.
+It's a difficult choice to place the top 4 sites, especially with some of the somewhat uglier things that fotolia has done in the past, The adobe buyout offers a glimmer of hope that future business descisions will be more long term focused and not be made on the basis of revenue for investment companies.
 There is a lot of innovation going on here, some of it painful but a lot of it seems to be paying off, it leaves me wrestling with a decision of money v conscience.